langchain-ai/langchain/docs/modules/chains/combine_docs_how_to.rst

 `Summarization <./combine_docs_examples/summarize.html>`_: A walkthrough of how to use LangChain for summarization over specific documents.

+`Vector DB Text Generation <./combine_docs_examples/vector_db_text_generation.html>`_: A walkthrough of how to use LangChain for text generation over a vector database.

 `Vector DB Question Answering <./combine_docs_examples/vector_db_qa.html>`_: A walkthrough of how to use LangChain for question answering over a vector database.

 `Vector DB Question Answering with Sources <./combine_docs_examples/vector_db_qa_with_sources.html>`_: A walkthrough of how to use LangChain for question answering (with sources) over a vector database.